The Good And The Bad Carbohydrates!Dr. Nitin Gupte

 Legumes and pulses include various beans, peas, and lentils like toor, mug, masur, matki, chavli and chana, whole or split as dals.

-They provide us with adequate calories, complex carbohydrates, proteins, healthy fats, most essential vitamins and minerals and antioxidants.
+They provide us with adequate calories, complex carbohydrates, proteins, healthy fats, most essential vitamins, minerals, antioxidants and fibre.

 In fact, a diet majorly composed of these healthy carbohydrate foods and milk is wholly healthy.